serranoio/bachatorial/docs/guide/resources.md

 * This is at a bar.
 You will find those who aren't really into dancing.
 * They play quite a bit of traditional music.
 * Crowd is 28-45
+* Also has a salsa & a cumbia room.

 #### Tuesday Nights at [Sensual Soiree](https://www.instagram.com/sensual_soiree_sf/)
 * Beginner - Advanced.
 A lot of serious dancers go here.